GimelStudio/GimelStudio/README.md

 [wxPython](https://wxpython.org) – Is used as the **primary GUI front-end** as it’s a powerful, native, cross-platform GUI toolkit based on wxWidgets.

-A greatly improved node graph for Gimel Studio is currently in development via the [GS Nodegraph](https://github.com/GimelStudio/gsnodegraph) library.

-Modern, styleable widgets for Gimel Studio are currently in development via the [GS WidgetKit](https://github.com/GimelStudio/gswidgetkit) library.
+Modern, styleable widgets for Gimel Studio are currently in development via [gswidgetKit](https://github.com/GimelStudio/gswidgetkit) and a powerful node graph widget via [gsnodegraph](https://github.com/GimelStudio/gsnodegraph).

 The API Scripting Language is Python (with the option to use a GLSL shader).